utkarshcmu/grafana.org/content/blog/2018-11-09-timeshift-ep68.md

 <br />

 #### Grafana Plugin Update
-This week we have a new plugin that allows you to integrate Consul key value data with Grafana and an update to the Clickhouse Datasource plugin.
+This week we have 2 new plugins to share and an update to the Clickhouse datasource plugin.
 To update any of your plugins in your on-prem Grafana, use the <a href="http://docs.grafana.org/administration/cli/#grafana-cli?utm_source=blog&utm_campaign=timeshift_63" target="_blank">grafana-cli tool</a>, or for <a href="https://grafana.com/cloud/grafana?utm_source=blog&utm_campaign=timeshift_63" target="_blank">Hosted Grafana</a> update with one-click.
 <br />
 <div class="blog-plugin">
 	<div class="row row--md-gutters">